Jobelynz/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. the 2-groups scripts prints all the groups the current user is part of
 4. the 3-new_owner changes the owner of the file hello to the user betty
 5. the 4-empty script creates an empty file called hello
+6. the 5-execute script adds permission to the owner of the file hello
+7. the 6-multiple_permissions scripts adds multiple permissions